CAT Previous Year Questions - The best way to Revise

 CAT or Common Admission Test, the most popular national-level management entrance exam will be conducted by the Indian Institute of Management for admission to 20 IIMs and in more than 1000 B-schools across India.

 One of the most important aspects of CAT preparation is practicing the CAT question papers.
-Solving the previous years' papers and sample papers will help you get familiar with the types of questions, the pattern and marking scheme of the exam.
-Since CAT is an online exam, actual CAT question papers are not released by the exam authorities, however, a few CAT previous years' question papers are available to students in the form of answer key, from which you can practice questions.
+Solving the previous years' CAT question papers and sample papers will help you get familiar with the types of questions, the pattern and marking scheme of the exam.
+Since CAT is an online exam, actual CAT question papers are not released by the exam authorities, however, a few CAT previous years' question papers from 2018,2017,2016 are available to students in the form of answer key, from which you can practice questions.
 One can also practice from CAT sample papers and mock test series created by various MBA coaching institutes.

 There are likely to be three sections, namely Quantitative Ability (QA), Verbal Ability and Reading Comprehension (VARC) and Data Interpretation and Logical Reasoning (DILR).

 Read Also: Know how to crack GD/PI and WAT for CAT?

 Solving previous year questions helps the students in getting a brief idea about the pattern of the examination.
 The student can have an idea about the total number of questions asked from each section of Quantitative Ability, Verbal Ability, and Logical Reasoning.
 This kind of practicing also helps the student to know about the marking scheme involved in this type of tough competitive exams.